Guide2026-04-138 min

 The render call

-curl -X POST https://api.slideforge.dev/v1/render/spec \
+curl -X POST https://api.slideforge.dev/v1/render/intent \

 -H "Authorization: Bearer sf_live_YOUR_KEY" \